IU-PR/Capstone_project/content/docs/2025/Kolobok/week3.md

 ---

-## Confirmation of Code Operability
+## Confirmation of the code's operability

-- ✅ Code compiles and runs
-- ✅ Code deploys via docker-compose (as per README.md)
+We confirm that the code in the main branch:
+- [x] In working condition
+- [x] Run via method described in README.md